Implementation of the division algorithm in C++

 }

-Lines 5 through 8 perform an input/output operation (2), where input data is input - dividend and divisible.
+Lines 5 to 8 implement the Input/Output operation (2), where the input data—the dividend and the divisor—are retrieved.

-The instructions in lines 16-18 have no relation to the implementation of the division algorithm.
-They stop the program until you enter any character and press enter to prevent the program window from closing immediately.
+The instructions on lines 16-18 have no relation to the execution of the division algorithm.
+They serve to pause the program until any character is entered and the Enter key is pressed, which prevents the program window from closing immediately.

-The curly brace } from line 19 terminates the main function and at the same time runs the entire program (end of the algorithm block (7)).
+The closing curly brace } on line 19 ends the main function and, consequently, the execution of the entire program (Stop block of the algorithm (7)).